theOGognf/toi/README.md

 This is a proof-of-concept for an extensible personal assistant.

 See [`toi_client/README.md`][1] and [`toi_server/README.md`][2] for more info on the client and server, respectively.
+See [`CONTRIBUTING.md`] for how to add new features to the personal assistant.

 # Requirements